JuanVDW/PCNSE/README.md

 5. Templates

 ## Comment
-For PCNSA exam only these topics are relevant:
+For PCNSA exam, only these topics are relevant:
 * [Platforms and Architecture](Platforms-and-Architecture.md)
 * [Initial Configuration](Initial-Configuration.md)
 * [Interface Configuration](Interface-Configuration.md)